 This conversation also recognized the unique challenges of women in journalism, including overcoming gender stereotypes in the field, as Katharine Graham did at The Washington Post in the 1960's and 1970's.

-Joining Professor Jane Hall to view and discuss clips from the film during this SOC American Forum were Katharine Weymouth, granddaughter of Washington Post publisher Katharine Graham, and Washington Post investigative reporter Kimbriell Kelly.
+Joining Professor Jane Hall to view and discuss clips from the film during this event, which was part of the SOC American Forum series, were Katharine Weymouth, granddaughter of Washington Post publisher Katharine Graham, and Washington Post investigative reporter Kimbriell Kelly.
 Both shared their personal reactions to the film and discussed the implications of the Pentagon Papers case, investigative reporting, and the role of women in the media.

 "It wasn't just about a newspaper and being a strong investigative reporter.
 It was capturing the experience that I felt as a woman in this industry," Kelly commented.

 Weymouth, a former publisher and CEO of The Washington Post, shared her thoughts on the portrayal of Graham by Meryl Streep in the film and discussed the need for more diversity on corporate boards and in journalism.

 Kelly, an award-winning Post reporter gave students an inside account of some of the challenges investigative reporters continue to face when reporting stories today.
 She gave students advice by describing some of her best techniques for working in the industry.

 Most importantly, this crucial conversation detailed the responsibility the Press has in America, not only throughout history, but today.
 The Post takes the audience inside the Washington Post during the aftermath of the Vietnam War.
 In the film, Katherine Graham, owner and publisher of the paper, is presented with photocopies of classified documents detailing the U.S. involvement in this highly controversial war by a whistleblower.